ravikumarnr1992/e-commerce/README.md

 # React + Vite

+# Local environment variable setup

+# Create your supabase account and add the supabase url and key in .env file
+# Example
+`VITE_KEY` = "your supabase key"
+`VITE_URL` = "your supabase url"

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: